Elizabeth Visser: Work

 In 1946 Visser was named an assistant to David Cohen, at the University of Amsterdam, before he was deported to the Theresienstadt concentration camp by Nazi occupiers.
 Cohen survived the war there and Vissar referred to him as her spiritual father in the preface of her doctoral dissertation.
 In 1947 she was already employed as a lecturer in the cultural history of Hellenism.
 At the end of the same year, she was appointed to the University of Groningen with a teaching position in ancient history and Greek and Roman studies, where she worked until her retirement, as the first female professor of ancient history in the Netherlands.

 About her 1947 appointment, she said, It would be unnatural to remain silent about a fact, which for everyone who heard of my appointment, was in any case a curious peculiarity, the fact that I am a woman.
 My appointment proves once more, if need be, that the battle for the right of women to academic education and scientific work, and their ability to do so, has been won.
 In 1964 she also became the first woman to hold the position of deputy rector at the University of Groningen.
 Her style was described as characterized by a traditional, social-liberal sense of responsibility coupled with modern or conflict-avoiding leadership qualities, leading to her nickname Mater et Regina (queen and mother).

 In some publications, Visser also devoted herself to women and gender relations, such as in her lecture The Woman and Destiny in Greek Literature, in which she concluded that "whoever begins to sketch the picture of a woman in a certain period of literature ends up sketching the picture of the man in that period."
 She was connected to social and cultural life, so she became a member of the Classical Institute, the board of the Groninger Orchestra Association, the Soroptimists and chaired the Association of Women with Higher Education from 1953 to 1958.

 Personal life

-Visser married only two years before she retired.
-In 1974 she married a colleague from the University of Groningen, a constitutional lawyer and university lecturer Eduard Herman s'Jacob (1905-1987).
+Visser married in 1974, two years before she retired.
+She married a colleague from the University of Groningen, a constitutional lawyer and university lecturer Eduard Herman s'Jacob (1905-1987).
 She died in Haren in 1987.